hrafnhildurs/TennisGame/README.md

 # TennisGame
 Simple tennis game

-Simple tennis game from the code-your-first-game course on udemy
+Simple tennis game from the "Code Your First Game: Arcade Classic in JavaScript on Canvas" course on Udemy